 Switch to the tab Tunnels in the 'SSH' section.

-Return to Session tab, select Default Settings or give your session a new name in Saved Sessions box and click on Save.
+Return to the Session tab, select Default Settings or give your session a new name in the Saved Sessions box and click on Save.

 Go ahead and run your session by clicking on the Open button:

 Run your MySQL software on a local machine and use 127.0.0.1 as a server host, port 5522 and your database user login details.

 1. Run the application and enter the following command:

 Make sure to replace cPanel_username and server_hostname with your actual cPanel account user and server your account is hosted on.

 2. Hit Enter and specify your cPanel password (symbols won’t appear in the terminal when you type in the password - it is a terminal way of keeping your password secure).